This guest post by Robert Cain takes us on a tour of some of the earliest historical instances of Buddhist sculpture.

 Tibet and Nepal

-In Nepal and Tibet, where exquisite metal images and paintings were produced, divinities were created in both sculpture and painted scrolls.
+Tibet, where exquisite metal images and paintings were produced, divinities were created in both sculpture and painted scrolls.
 Ferocio

 us divinities became protectors of Buddhism and its followers.
 Further theistic elements were introduced and images depicted god and goddess in embrace, as well as the concept that salvation resulted from the union of wisdom (female) and compassion (male).